vinhyenvodoi98/Hasshadai/Description.md

-# Hasshadai: A Revolutionary Launchpad for Edu Blockchain Project
+# Hasshadai: The Next-Generation Launchpad for Educational Blockchain Projects

-We realized that the current problem with launchpads is that users don't really understand the projects they will buy into.
-Launchpads often prioritize their token holders to participate, and that leads to people who really see the vision of the project not being able to participate in the launchpad.
-I wanted to create a launchpad that would prioritize people who really understand and believe in to the project.
+### Addressing the Challenge
+Current launchpads often fall short in fostering true understanding among participants.
+They tend to favor token holders over those who genuinely grasp and support the project’s vision, leaving knowledgeable and passionate individuals sidelined.
+Hasshadai is designed to change this dynamic by prioritizing informed participants who deeply understand and believe in the projects they are investing in.

+### Our Unique Approach
-We created the learn-tier as a mandatory part for many people.
-They will read the project documents and then answer the questions.
-If they answer all the questions correctly, they will have the right to participate in buying tokens from the project.
+At Hasshadai, we’ve introduced the **Learn-Tier** system, a mandatory educational process where participants engage with project documentation and complete a series of questions.
+Only those who demonstrate full comprehension by answering all questions correctly earn the right to participate in the token sale.

-## Key Features of Hasshadai
+### Key Features of Hasshadai

-- **Edu Blockchain Integration:** Hasshadai leverages the power of the edu blockchain, ensuring a secure and transparent environment for educational projects.
+- **Edu Blockchain Integration:** Harnessing the power of blockchain to create a secure, transparent, and immutable environment for educational projects.
-- **Open Campus OIDC Verification:** To maintain the integrity of the platform, Hasshadai utilizes Open Campus OIDC (OpenID Connect) for user verification.
-This ensures that only authenticated users can participate in token sales.
+- **Open Campus OIDC Verification:** By utilizing OpenID Connect (OIDC) for user authentication, Hasshadai ensures that only verified and authentic users can participate in token sales, enhancing platform integrity.
-- **Targeted Token Sales:** Unlike traditional launchpads, Hasshadai focuses on selling tokens to individuals who demonstrate a thorough understanding of the projects.
-This approach helps to create a more engaged and informed investor base.
+- **Targeted Token Sales:** Unlike traditional launchpads, Hasshadai focuses on selling tokens to individuals who prove their understanding of the project, fostering a community of engaged and informed investors.
+- **Smart Contract Bootstrapping:** Hasshadai offers an interactive interface for building smart contracts.
+Users can select the contract type (e.g., ERC20 or ERC721), set parameters such as token name, symbol, and premint amount, and generate the complete smart contract code.

-## Benefits of Using Hasshadai
+### Benefits of Using Hasshadai

-- **Quality Projects:** By focusing on educational blockchain initiatives, Hasshadai attracts high-quality projects that have the potential to revolutionize the education sector.
+- **Curated Quality Projects:** Hasshadai’s focus on educational blockchain initiatives ensures that only high-potential, impactful projects are listed, making it a hub for revolutionary educational advancements.
-- **Informed Community:** The platform's unique approach ensures that tokens are sold to knowledgeable individuals, fostering a community of well-informed supporters and investors.
+- **Informed Investor Base:** Our unique learn-to-earn approach ensures that participants are well-informed, creating a community of knowledgeable supporters and reducing speculative investments.
-- **Enhanced Security:** With Open Campus OIDC verification, Hasshadai provides an additional layer of security, reducing the risk of fraudulent activities.
+- **Enhanced Security:** Through Open Campus OIDC verification, Hasshadai adds an extra layer of security, minimizing risks of fraud and ensuring a trustworthy environment for all users.

-## How Hasshadai Works
+### How Hasshadai Works

-1. Project Submission: Edu blockchain projects apply to be listed on Hasshadai.
+1. **Project Submission:** Educational blockchain projects apply to be featured on Hasshadai.
-2. Verification Process: The Hasshadai team reviews and verifies the legitimacy and potential of the submitted projects.
+2. **Project Verification:** The Hasshadai team rigorously reviews each submission, ensuring legitimacy and potential before approval.
-3. User Registration: Interested participants register on the platform and complete the Open Campus OIDC verification process.
+3. **User Registration:** Interested participants register on the platform and undergo Open Campus OIDC verification.
-4. Project Understanding Test: Users are required to demonstrate their understanding of the project before being eligible to participate in the token sale.
+4. **Educational Engagement:** Users must demonstrate their understanding of the project by passing a knowledge test before they are allowed to participate in the token sale.
-5. Token Sale: Qualified users can participate in the token sale for projects they understand and support.

-Hasshadai represents a significant step forward in the world of blockchain launchpads, particularly in the educational sector.
-By combining the power of blockchain technology with a focus on informed participation, Hasshadai is poised to become a driving force in the development and adoption of innovative educational blockchain projects.
+5. **Token Sale:** Only users who successfully complete the test can join the token sale, ensuring that all participants are truly aligned with the project’s vision.